Check the progress of your pension and retirement savings

 Defined benefit (final salary) pensions

 The statement shows how much pension you might get.
-It may or may not assume that you take your tax-free cash lump sum.
+It might assume that you take your tax-free cash lump sum.

 Defined contribution (money purchase) pensions

-The income on your statement may or may not assume that you take your tax-free cash lump sum.
+The income on your statement might not assume that you take your tax-free cash lump sum.

 New rules for defined contribution pensions